tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Using more epochs for training is another strategy to improve the model's accuracy.

-Comment to students that modeling neural networks is part science and part and art; the best model will be the result of several tests by playing around with the number of neurons and testing different activation functions.
+Explain to students that modeling neural networks is part science and part and art; the best model will be the result of several tests by playing around with the number of neurons and testing different activation functions.

 Answer any questions before moving on.